leanprover-community/blog/posts/basic-probabliity-in-lean.md

 Note that a countable discrete measurable space is a standard Borel space, so there is no need to worry about that typeclass when doing discrete probability.

-# Other probability topics
+## Various probability definitions

-The goal of this section is to give pointers to the Mathlib definitions for various probability notions.
+The goal of this section is to give pointers to the Mathlib definitions for probability concepts.
 That list might be out of date when you read this!
 Look around in the documentation.
+(TODO add link)

-## Known probability distributions
+### Known probability distributions

 See the Probability/Distributions folder.